bcCOVID-19group/bcCOVID-19group-site/content/post/2021-05-14-report/index.md

   report](/post/2021-05-14-report/slides.pdf) on the status of COVID-19 in British Columbia (May 14, 2021), summarizing the state of COVID-19 in the province and modelling projections using the different approaches taken by various team members.
-In the video accompanying this report, [Dr. Eric Cytrynbaum](/authors/cytryn/) walks you through these results and highlights the take home messages.
+In the video accompanying this report (to appear), [Dr.
+  Eric Cytrynbaum](/authors/cytryn/) walks you through these results and highlights the take home messages.

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.